Getting to know the history of your house can be a fun and fascinating process.

 Once you find your owners, you can get more information about them from:

 - Mug books – books that list a short biography and often a photo of prominent people in the city.
-Some examples include Who’s Who, Edwards’ An Illustrated History of Spokane, Durham’s History of Spokane County, or Fuller’s Inland Empire Who’s Who
+Some examples include Who’s Who, Edwards’ An Illustrated History of Spokane, Durham’s History of Spokane County, or Fuller’s Inland Empire Who’s Who.
+Many of these books are now available online in The Internet Archive or on Google Books.

 - Biography files – the Northwest Room contains biographical files for hundreds of local people

-- Obituaries will often give basic information about people
+- Obituaries will often give basic information about people.
+Search Ancestry or our historic Spokane newspapers database to find them.

 If you are researching land holdings, especially in the county, Metsker’s maps and Ogle maps show who owned larger pieces of land at the time of printing.
 Homestead records can be found by searching the Bureau of Land Management’s database.

 Discovering the style of your home can give you a clue about appropriate colors or interior decoration.
-There are many books in Spokane Public Library on architectural styles, including American House Styles and Spokane, A City with Historical Style.
+There are many books in Spokane Public Library on architectural styles; search for domestic architecture guides or Spokane architecture.

 There are also websites that will give you an indication to your house style: